 The District has developed a District-wide hydrologic and hydraulic model incorporating city modeling, where available.
 The District uses this model to estimate 100-year flood elevations and peak discharges of existing and proposed stormwater management facilities, as well as estimate flood profile information that corresponds to the peak discharges of channelized flow passing through the watershed.
 Following the publication of Atlas 14 precipitation data (see Section 2.1.1), the District updated the hydrologic and hydraulic model to establish 100-year flood elevations and peak flow rates corresponding to the Atlas 14 data.
 The District adopted the revised 100-year flood levels and peak flow rates in 2016.
-The extent of the floodplain adjacent to Nine Mile Creek corresponding to the Atlas 14 100-year flood levels is shown in Figure 2-8.
+The extent of the floodplain adjacent to Nine Mile Creek corresponding to the Atlas 14 100-year flood levels is shown on Figure 2-8.
 Figure 2-9 shows the corresponding 100-year flood profile for Nine Mile Creek and additional areas necessary to manage the floodplain as development progresses.

 In accordance with the National Flood Insurance Program (NFIP), floodplain studies by other governmental agencies have been completed for Hennepin County, including the cities within the District.
 Each of these studies was based on existing development conditions.
 The Federal Emergency Management Agency (FEMA) adopted updated 100-year floodplain extents and 100-year flood elevations for Hennepin County in 2016 [Note that the 2016 Hennepin County FEMA maps are based on TP-40 precipitation data, and not Atlas 14 data, see Section 2.1.1].
 Current FEMA floodplain maps are available from each municipality and online from the FEMA: Floodplain Maps: FEMA [Ref.
 11].

-The District modeling assumes future development conditions based on the adopted comprehensive plans of cities.
 District 100-year flood elevations and extents may differ from FEMA-adopted flood elevations and extents due to the use of different precipitation inputs and development conditions.
 As of 2017, the FEMA-adopted flood elevations and extents within the Nine Mile Creek watershed are based on TP-40 precipitation frequency estimates, whereas the NMCWD flood management elevations are based on updated Atlas 14 precipitation frequency estimates.
-The District modeling assumes future development conditions based on the adopted comprehensive plans of cities.
 Compliance with District Rules is evaluated relative to District-established 100-year flood elevations and corresponding floodplains.